port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/apm-alerting/newrelic.md

 import TabItem from "@theme/TabItem" import Prerequisites from "../templates/\_ocean_helm_prerequisites_block.mdx"

-# New relic
+# New Relic

-Our Newrelic integration allows you to import `entities` and `issues` from your Newrelic cloud account into Port, according to your mapping and definition.
+Our New Relic integration allows you to import `entities` and `issues` from your New Relic cloud account into Port, according to your mapping and definition.

 An `Entity` can be a host, an application, a service, a database, or any other component that sends data to New Relic.
 An `Issue` is a group of incidents that describe the underlying problem of your symptoms.